 Let’s say you’re an extraordinary chef running a restaurant, cafe or food-truck.
 The time you spend making and selling food is time spent working “IN” your business.
 Time spent planning how to get more customers or reduce your business costs is time spent working “ON” your business.

-With only 2 hands and 24 hours in a day, it can be difficult to do both.
+With only two hands and 24 hours in a day, it can be difficult to do both.
 But not impossible.
 The first step is to follow a plan and have a checklist in place that can help speed up the process and avoid unnecessary stumbling about.

 To start you off we’re going to focus on “How your customers find you online”.
 There are a few simple things you can do to increase the number of people who know about you and the likelihood they will buy from you.

-Online Presence Step 1: Get a website or tidy up your existing website.
+Step 1: Get a website or tidy up your existing website.

 If someone is looking for your business online and they can’t find it, or they find a website that doesn’t answer any of their questions, then chances are you’ve lost a potential sale.